st235/Yandex.Weather/README.md

 MIT License

-Copyright (c) 2017 Alexander Dadukin
+Copyright (c) 2017 Maksim Sukhotski, Alexander Dadukin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal